karin-on/to-do-list/README.md

 gulp
 ```

 The project should automatically open in your browser at http://localhost:3000.

-All the tasks will be stored in your browser's Local Storage.
+All the tasks you add to the list will be stored in your browser's Local Storage.